-Today I called up a local store which sells “white goods” (major appliances such as washing machines, etc.) I wanted to order an airconditioner.
+Today I called up a local store which sells “white goods” (major appliances such as washing machines, etc.) I wanted to order an air-conditioner.
 Could I order the AC over the phone, I asked when the phone was finally answered by someone.
 I was told that I had to come down personally and bring cash.
 Will they accept a debit card?
 No. Will they deliver today?
 They can’t tell me that until I had paid and only then will they check to see if the department that does the delivery has the capacity to deliver today.

 Next step: drive to the store.
 The closest branch was in Shivaji Nagar.
 I told the driver the address and we proceeded to drive the four or five kilometers to the store.
 It was on ‘L.J.’ road.
 The traffic was bad, as usual.
 The driver did not know where L.J. road was.
 We asked for directions from various taxi drivers.
 We traveled with hope thinking that this time the directions were right.
 In about 45 minutes, we had reached the store.
 It was closed because that branch of the store is normally closed on Mondays.
 I could not have found this out without going to the store.
 This was in Mumbai, the commercial capital of India.

 Another feature common to all the episodes includes transportation.
 On Saturday last, I was invited for dinner at a house that was about 5 kilometers (3 miles) from the Andheri local train station.
 I took a bus from the station.
 It took about 50 minutes for the bus to cover the 5 kilometers.
-Traffic moves about 8 kms an hour in the city of Mumbai.
-In India, trucks move about 18 kms an hour on the nations highways.
+Traffic moves about 8 kms an hour in the city of Mumbai, and at the breakneck speed of 18 kms an hour average on the nation’s highways.

-Cash is inconvenient to handle and when one is carrying a large sum of money, one is under stress.
+Cash is inconvenient to handle and carrying large sums is stressful.
 For furniture shopping, the only acceptable form of payment appears to be cash.
-Part of the reason is of course tax abvoidance.
-But the slowness with which checks clear has something to do with it as well.
+Part of the reason is of course tax avoidance.
+But the slowness with which checks clear could have something to do with it as well.

 There are a few things that one can do at a macroeconomic level to push the economy towards its potential such as fixing the monetary and fiscal policy.
 But they are limited instruments.
 Fundamentally, what really puts the brakes on the machinery of the economy is a very large number of very small grains of sand which are individually ignored but together form a very potent force.
 These grains of sand arise from what can only be said to be the overall culture of the economy.